shashank1shukla/App42-Photo-Sharing/README.md

 __Add Comments To Photo :__

 According to this app make sure your image name should be unique.
-Besause if you need to comment any photo there is a item id in this API
+Besause if you need to comment any photo there is a item id in this API and all comments added regarding this itemId.
 ```
 reviewService.AddComment(myFacebookName,fileName,message,this);
 ```

 __Get Comments To Photo :__

+And finally will get all coments on photo by using GetCommentsByItem of reviewService.

 ```
 reviewService.GetCommentsByItem(fileName,this);